oscarotero/simple-crud/README.md

 //And finally, the titles of all these posts
 ```

 You may want to modify the query before get the result.
-Use the magic method instead the property:
+Use a method instead a property to return a select query:

 ```php
 $category = $db->category[34];